How to get the best car insurance in Virginia

 You’ll pay a $500 fee to drive uninsured in Virginia for up to 12 months.
 But if you’re in an accident, you’ll pay for all damages and injuries you’re found responsible for after any kind of accident.
 Since the costs of an accident typically add up to a lot more than a year’s worth of insurance costs, it’s usually better to just pay for insurance from a cost-savings standpoint.

-If you’re pulled over for a traffic stop, authorities will request to see proof of insurance.
-Virginia can check this through an electronic system: If your policy with your insurance company runs out, it’s report to the state.
+If you’re pulled over for a traffic stop or get in an accident, authorities will request to see proof of insurance.
+Virginia can check this through an electronic system.
+If your policy with your insurance company runs out, it’s reported to the state.

 You sure can.
 However, it’s not always offered by major providers, and this kind of coverage tends to cost more than conventional insurance.
 Temporary coverage can be a great option if you’re only going to be driving during a vacation, or for a month or two at the most — or it can tide you over until you find an insurance policy that works for you.
 You might need to get temporary coverage if you’ve just bought a car or if you’ve just moved to a new state where your old policy won’t cover new requirements.

 If you’re caught driving over the limit in this state, you can expect to pay a fine, spend a little time in jail, and lose your license for at least a year — and for any repeat offenders, the consequences get worse each time.